vercel/vercel/DEVELOPING_A_RUNTIME.md

 This function is invoked _once per HTTP request_ and is expected to spawn a child process which creates an HTTP server that will execute the entrypoint code when an HTTP request is received.
-This child process is _single-serve_ (only used for a single HTTP request), so after `vercel dev` completes the HTTP request to the child process, it sends a shut down signal to the child process.
+This child process is _single-serve_ (only used for a single HTTP request).
+After the HTTP response is complete, `vercel dev` sends a shut down signal to the child process.

 The `startDevServer()` function returns an object with the `port` number that the child process' HTTP server is listening on (which should be an [ephemeral